ibm-client-success/think2020/README.md

 Check an IP address, userid, and password of the Power AI Vision server.
 Open Firefox and navigate to `https://[IP]/powerai-vision`.

 To copy and paste the URL from local PC to the jump server, copy it to the jumpserver's clipboard.
 To do so, click the clipboard icon, and paste the URL here.
-Then, you can paste the command in the jump server.
+Then, you can paste the content from the clipboard anywhere in the jump server with a `right click`.

 ![img](labguide/img/clipboard.png)